birkenkrahe/ds101/README.md

 # ds101 - introduction to data science

 Course materials for an introductory data science course in the extracurricular program of the Berlin School of Economics and Law, winter 2020.
+See `description.pdf` for an overview.

 # Table of Contents